A Generic Numbering System based on Catalan Families of Combinatorial Objects: Related work

-In \cite{vu09} integer decision diagrams are introduced providing a compressed representation for sparse integers, sets and various other data types.
-However likewise \cite{sac12} and \cite{ppdp10tarau}, and in contrast to those proposed in this paper, they only compress ``sparse'' numbers, consisting of relatively few {\tt 1} bits in their binary representation.
+While combinatorial enumeration and combinatorial generation, for which a vast literature exists (see for instance \cite{stanleyEC}, \cite{combi99} and \cite{knuth_trees}) can be seen as providing unary Peano arithmetic operations implicitly, like in \cite{lata14} and \cite{ictac14tarau}, the algorithms in this paper enable arithmetic computations of efficiency comparable to the usual binary numbers (or better) using combinatorial families.

-While combinatorial enumeration and combinatorial generation, for which a vast literature exists (see for instance \cite{stanleyEC}, \cite{catiso}, \cite{combi99}, \cite{knuth_trees}, \cite{liebehenschel2000ranking} and \cite{conf/mfcs/MartinezM03}), can be seen as providing unary Peano arithmetic operations implicitly, we are not aware of any work enabling arithmetic computations of efficiency comparable to the usual binary numbers (or better) using combinatorial families.
-In fact, this is the main motivation and the most significant contribution of this paper.
+Providing a {\em generic mechanism} for efficient arithmetic computations with {\em arbitrary members of the Catalan family} is the main motivation and the most significant contribution of this paper.
+It is notationally similar to the type class mechanism sketched in \cite{bintrees}.
+Unfortunately, the simpler binary tree-based computation of \cite{bintrees} does not support the $O(log^*(n))$ successor and predecessor operations described in this paper, that facilitate size proportionate encodings of data types.
+Such encodings are the critical component of the companion paper \cite{padl16b}, which describes their application to lambda terms.